 The way old age reveals itself in “Diane,” apart from the stark fact that the people Diane knows keep dying, is that the characters have been around too long to bother putting on airs.
 Sitting in a kitchen, they drink and smoke and call each other on the same bulls—t rationalizations they’ve been peddling for years.
 Jones’ dialogue is scalpel-sharp, yet it flows with an organic ease.
 And though this is his first dramatic feature (he has made several documentaries, including the superb “Hitchcock/Truffaut”), he directs with an unusually skilled precision and sensuality.
 “Diane” has a marvelous atmosphere of New England melancholy, with eerie glass-harmonica music and images of thick bare foliage, often shot from a driver’s–seat–eye–view, that are suffused with a luminous but lonely twilight glow.
 The story takes its time, but will flip ahead to shock us with the matter-of-fact news of a character’s death.
 In “Diane,” death happens and life goes on, though maybe with a heightened chill.

-Jones has been a member of the New York film community for a long time (he has spent much of that time at the Film Society of Lincoln Center, where he is currently the director of the New York Film Festival), and it’s unusual to see a figure with that background step out of his comfort zone to write and direct a dramatic feature.
-But what’s even more unusual is to see him do it with the humanity and flair that Jones shows here.
 There’s a mournfulness to “Diane,” but the movie is never sodden — it’s intensely enjoyable and alive.
-Jones stages scenes that have a bristling power, like one in which Diane guzzles margaritas at the bar she used to hang out at, losing herself at the jukebox as she sways to Leon Russell (in a flash, 30 years seem to melt away), or the stupendous dinner-table argument that takes place at Brian’s house after he figures out a very flawed way to save himself.
-The ending is majestic: a vision of memory, death, and God.
-It’s up to Kent Jones whether or not he wants to abandon his day job, but “Diane” demonstrates that he has the potential to be a major filmmaker.
+Jones stages scenes that have a bristling power, like one in which Diane guzzles margaritas at the bar she used to hang out at, losing herself at the jukebox as she sways to Leon Russell (in a flash, 30 years seem to melt away), or the stupendous dinner-table argument that takes place at Brian’s house after he figures out a deeply flawed way to save himself.
+And the film’s ending is majestic.
+It’s a vision of turmoil and peace and mystery and memory, along with something that hasn’t always accompanied this generation’s journey into old age: a glimpse of God.